Profile of Australia's population

 This page was written by the Australian Government Centre for Population.

-ABS (Australian Bureau of Statistics) 2018.
-Population Shift: Understanding Internal Migration in Australia.
-Canberra: ABS.
-Viewed, 29 June 2021.
+ABS (Australian Bureau of Statistics) (2018) Population Shift: Understanding Internal Migration in Australia, ABS, Australian Government, accessed 24 February 2023.

 ABS (2022a) Australia's Population by Country of Birth, 2021, ABS, Australian Government, accessed 26 April 2023.

 ABS (2022b) Census of Population and Housing, 2021, ABS, Australian Government, accessed 1 March 2023.

 ABS (2023a) National, state and territory population, September 2022, ABS, Australian Government, accessed 18 April 2023.

 ABS (2023b) Provisional Mortality Statistics, January 2023, ABS, Australian Government, accessed 4 May 2023.

 ABS (2023c) Regional population, 2021-22 financial year, ABS, Australian Government, accessed 20 April 2023.

 Centre for Population (2023) 2022 Population Statement, Centre for Population, Australian Government, accessed 24 January 2023.